FoSGamers/FoS-DeckPro-Release/FoS_DeckPro/README.md

 ## Project Overview

-ManaBox Enhancer is a modular, extensible tool for managing and enhancing card inventory workflows.
+FoS-DeckPro is a modular, extensible tool for managing and enhancing card inventory workflows.
 All modules, features, and changes are documented below.

 ---